Workers’ Compensation

 Medical Benefits:

 Medical treatment must be authorized by the companies Workers’ Compensation carrier.
-Your treatment must also be what we call reasonable and necessary for your continued healing.
-There are two ways of getting a different doctor than the Workers’ Comp carriers doctor.
-One if he is unable to treat you he can refer you to a specialist, or two Workers’ Comp has a Change of Physician form.
-We do not recommend using this change of physician until after you have spoken with an attorney because you only get one during your case and you don’t want to change to the wrong type of doctor.
+Your treatment must also be what we call “reasonable” and “necessary” for your continued healing.
+There are two ways of getting a different doctor than the Workers’ Comp carriers doctor:

 Total Temporary Disability (TTD):